John Cena: Health

+Legal issues

 In December 2017, the Ford Motor Company sued Cena for breach of the contract under which he had bought his 2017 Ford GT.
 Ford alleged that he had sold it for a profit shortly after receiving it, instead of keeping the car for at least two years as agreed.
 Ford and Cena settled the dispute on June 19, 2018.
 While most of the settlement's details were not disclosed, it was reported that Cena had agreed to apologize to Ford, and that Ford had agreed to donate the amount they had received in the settlement to charity.

+Interest in Chinese culture

+Cena started learning Mandarin Chinese in 2016 to help the WWE expand its reach, and he spoke in Mandarin at a press conference in China.
 From July to November 2018, Cena lived in Yinchuan, China, to work with Jackie Chan on the film Hidden Strike.
 While there, he also created a show on WWE's YouTube channel in which he highlighted his trips to local markets and other stores.